dafrina/ezform/readme.md

 ## Usage

 First we need to tell the program that we want to build a form, and what happens when we submit said form.
 The form will only be submitted if no currently mounted fields fail validation.
-We can also set initial data to prefill our form.
+We can set initial data to prefill our form and we can pass a function as `formatMessage``, which can be used to translate the error message from the validators.

 ````
+interface FormConfig {
-useForm(onSubmit: (values: any) => void, initialData?: any)
+    onSubmit: (values: any) => void;
+    initialState?: any;
+    formatMessage?: (messageKey: string) => string;
+}

+useForm(config: FormConfig);
 ````

 For example:

 ````
-const ezform = useForm(
+const ezform = useForm({
-    (values) => {
+    onSubmit: (values) => {
         console.log("Form got submitted.
 Form values:", values);
     },
-    {
+    initialState: {
         firstName: "Johnny",
         lastName: "Silverhand"
     },
-);
+    formatMessage: (messageKey) => translate(messageKey)
+});
 ````

 The `useForm` hook returns a `FormRefObject` which contains the following properties/methods: